• CPAP Products

 Why use a nebuliser instead of an inhaler?

 An inhaler is a good way of getting regular small doses of reliever medications.
 When used with a spacer, they are 1/3 more effective at delivering the medication into the airway.
-Mains-operated and portable devices can provide a much higher dose of medication and are more effective than an inhaler.
+Nebulisers can provide a much higher dose of medication and are more effective than an inhaler.
 Using a nebuliser for your asthma medication can be more effective.

 Examples of when to use a nebuliser for asthma may include:

-- For lung conditions, especially those with COPD and asthma, using a handheld Inhaler is easier and just as effective, especially if used with a spacer.
-Still, if you live with certain lung conditions, like cystic fibrosis or bronchiectasis, your healthcare professional may arrange for you to use a nebuliser at home.
+• For lung conditions, especially those with COPD and asthma, using a handheld Inhaler is easier and just as effective, especially if used with a spacer.
+Still, if you live with certain lung conditions, like cystic fibrosis or bronchiectasis, your healthcare professional may arrange for you to use a nebuliser.

 These devices can be a valuable tool in managing asthma, particularly for individuals with difficulty using inhalers or requiring rapid relief during asthma attacks.
 However, it’s essential to use them correctly and in accordance with your healthcare provider’s guidance to maximise effectiveness and safety.